Influences and reading list

-Below are professional influences and literature that inform and inspire my work.
+Below are professional influences / literature that inform and inspire my work.

 Desiderata - Max Ehrmann - A one-page meditation on life which for me brings the hopeful parts more clearly into view.

-The Road Less Travelled - M. Scott Peck - The book that kickstarted my passion for self-development in 1997.
+The Road Less Travelled - M. Scott Peck - The book that kickstarted and confirmed my passion for self-development when I read it in 1997, and again in 2011.

 Grief Works - Julia Samuel - Accessible insights from a career bereavement counsellor on how grief can be healthily managed.
 Moving stories explain how to stop feeling awkward and uncertain about death and loss and instead to live and learn from them.